FeathersMcgr4w/emails-from-domain/README.md

-# Search emails-from-domain
+# OSINT Search emails from company domains

-Python script to search for emails from a specific domain and subdomians.
+Python script to search for emails from a specific company domain and subdomians.

 --> **Use:** python3 find-emails-employees.py example-domain.com

+--> **Example:** python3 find-emails-employees.py telefonica.com

 ---